Lazy22zz/UE5-RPG-Combat-Game/README.md

   2. Create a new enum file to store conditions.\
      <img width="1905" height="312" alt="Screenshot 2025-07-14 113607" src="https://github.com/user-attachments/assets/0b3ebbaf-3327-4474-9c35-e3b92fd91b22" />
   3. Add the new decorator to the Behavior Tree.
-  4. Fix the issue when summoned enemies were killed, the giant would get blocked.
+  4. Fix the issue when summoned enemies were killed; the giant would get blocked.
 To solve this, go to AI_controller and change its detour to match its maximum walk speed.

-# 8,
+# 8, Hero Special Ability
+  Purpose: 1, Rage Ability [a, activation/ongoing condition; b, Invincible -- Can't get any damage; c, Rage Status; d, Gain Rage];\
+  	   2, Special Weapon Ability [a, chorded actions; b, ability damage; c, ability cooldown; d, UI];\
+           3, Healing Stone[a, spawned by deadenemy; b, spawn chance; c, pick up ability; d, recover health/rage];\
+- 1,